-flags Zero or more DirectoryCopyFlags values.
+flags Zero or more DirectoryCopyFlag values.

 Recursively copies a directory from the guest to the host.
-If this method fails, the following error codes may be reported:

-5.64.5 directoryCopyToGuest
+5.90.7 directoryCopyToGuest

 source Path to the directory on the host side that should be copied to the guest.
 Host path style.

 destination Where to put the file in the guest.
 Unless the CopyIntoExisting flag is given, the directory shall not already exist.
 Guest style path.